Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Now let's create a custom GenAI metrics called "professionalism", which measures how professional our model output is.

 Let's first create a few examples with scores, these will be the reference samples LLM judge uses.
-To create such examples, we will use :py:func:`mlflow.metrics.genai.EvaluationExample` class, which has 4 fields:
+To create such examples, we will use :py:func:`qcflow.metrics.genai.EvaluationExample` class, which has 4 fields:

 * input: input text.
 * output: output text.